 Depending on geo-localization, the Samsung Smart TVs come with certain pre-installed apps including stock apps and a number of third-party apps like Netflix, Prime Video, and so on.
 While it’s easy to delete apps that you have installed on your TV, deleting the pre-installed apps on a Samsung TV is not possible as the Delete option is greyed out for them.

+It’s easy to get rid of bloatware on Samsung Galaxy devices but on TV, things get complicated.
 Anyway, there’s still a trick that might help you uninstalled pre-installed apps on your Samsung TV, and below are the steps to do the same.

 - Press the Home button on your TV’s remote.